 Miss Lane County

-Three is a $25.00 registration fee for the Miss Lane County pageant.
 In order to compete, all contestants are expected to register with www.missamericaforkids.org and raise $100 for the Children’s Miracle Network Hospitals (CMNH).
 This requirement is set by the National Miss America Organization.
 If your CMNH money is not raised by the deadline specified in the contestant packet you will not be allowed to compete.
-Miss contestants are also required to sell a minimum of one full ad page for the program book.
+Contestants will be required to participate in the Build Your Own Scholarship Program as program.
 By selling ads or procuring sponsors you help support the scholarship fund and build a scholarship for yourself at the same time through the Build Your Own Scholarship Program.
 A contestant’s first $100 raised will be awarded back to them as a scholarship ONLY AFTER they compete in the pageant.
 You are responsible for purchasing all of your wardrobe as required for competition.

 Winners at the local level are required to raise an additional $500.00 for the Children’s Miracle Network in order to compete at the Miss Oregon Competition.
 You are also required to raise $300.00 in program ads for the Miss Oregon souvenir program.
 As a Miss Lane County titleholder you are responsible for purchasing your own wardrobe for state, including the swimsuit and opening number outfit required by the State board.
 You are also responsible for your lodging in Seaside during pageant week.
 The Board will pay your fee, which includes food and lodging for Miss Oregon Pageant Camp.
 Camp is held in Seaside, Oregon in May and is mandatory for all Miss Oregon contestants.